Eije1/Oloche-AI-Cardiologist-ECG-Arrhythmia-Classifier/README.md

 *[1] Moody, G. B., & Mark, R. G. (2001).
 The impact of the MIT-BIH Arrhythmia Database.
 IEEE Engineering in Medicine and Biology Magazine, 20(3), 45-50.*

 ## Technical Activities on ECG Arrhythmia Classification System
-1. Programming & Data Science Language
+1. **Programming & Data Science Language**
-   Python 3.x: The primary programming language for the entire project.
+   Python 3.x: The primary programming language for the entire project;
-   NumPy: For numerical computations, array operations, and handling the ECG signal data.
+   NumPy: For numerical computations, array operations, and handling the ECG signal data;
-   Matplotlib: For generating the static, publication-quality visualizations of the ECG signal and results.
+   Matplotlib: For generating the static, publication-quality visualizations of the ECG signal and results;
    Scikit-learn: Specifically, its LabelEncoder for handling the conversion of class labels (N, L, R, V, A).

-2. Deep Learning Framework & Model Development
+3. **Deep Learning Framework & Model Development**
    PyTorch: The core framework for:
-   Defining the custom 1D CNN model architecture (nn.Module).
+   Defining the custom 1D CNN model architecture (nn.Module);
-   Implementing all neural network layers (Convolutional, BatchNorm, ReLU, Linear, Dropout).
+   Implementing ocnvolutional neural network layers;
-   Managing the model's state dictionary for saving and loading.
+   Managing the model's state dictionary for saving and loading;
-   Performing the forward pass and inference.
+   Performing the forward pass and inference;
-   Torch.nn.functional (F): Used for applying the Softmax function to get probability distributions from the model outputs.
+   Torch.nn.functional (F): Used for applying the Softmax function to get probability distributions from the model outputs;

-3. Web Application & User Interface (UI)
+4. **Web Application & User Interface (UI)**
    Gradio: The framework for building and deploying the interactive web interface.
 This included:
-   Creating input components (textbox for ECG data).
+   Creating input components (textbox for ECG data);
-   Designing the layout with gr.Blocks, gr.Row, and gr.Column.
+   Designing the layout with gr.Blocks, gr.Row, and gr.Column;
-   Defining the interactive functions with btn.click() and input.submit().
+   Defining the interactive functions with btn.click() and input.submit();
-   Deploying the application seamlessly to Hugging Face Spaces.
+   Deploying the application seamlessly to Hugging Face Spaces;
-   Custom CSS: I wrote extensive CSS to create a dark-themed and visually cohesive UI, overriding Gradio's default styles.
+   Custom CSS: I wrote extensive CSS to create a dark-themed and visually cohesive UI, overriding Gradio's default styles;

-5. Model Deployment & Sharing
+5. **Model Deployment & Sharing**
    Hugging Face Spaces: The platform used to host and share the live, interactive demo of your project for free.
    Git: For version control, managing the project files, and pushing the code to the Hugging Face Space repository.

-5. Development Environment & Tools
+5. **Development Environment & Tools**
    Jupyter Notebook / VS Code / PyCharm: (Implied) The IDE or editor used for development and debugging.
    PIP: The package manager for installing and managing all Python dependencies.

-7. Data Source & Benchmarking
+7. **Data Source & Benchmarking**
    MIT-BIH Arrhythmia Database: The gold-standard, publicly available dataset from PhysioNet used for training and evaluating the model.
 This is a critical component of my work.